What Are FHA Loans in California 2026?

 Best part?
 You’re not stuck with this loan forever.
 Build some equity, improve your credit, then refinance to conventional later.
 Starter financing, not forever financing.
 Consider refinance options when ready.

 FHA’s 3.5% down payment is already low.
-But California first-time buyers can qualify for a forgivable grant program that covers the entire down payment—you pay $0 out-of-pocket.
+But California first-time buyers can qualify for a forgivable grant program that covers the entire down payment, so you pay $0 out-of-pocket.

 The grant amount ranges from $15,750 to $29,197 depending on your county.
 After 6 months of homeownership, the entire grant is forgiven.
 You never pay it back.